ACRG-Bristol/acrg/README.txt

 ***Conflicts***

 Conflicts are inevitable.
 Git sorts this out for you.
 If you try to "push" changes from your local repository when you're not up-to-date, it'll complain.
 In that case, pull the latest changes from the server.
+FINISH THIS...